sous-chefs/graphite/README.md

 ### uwsgi

-Start a uwsgi runit service for graphite-web.
+Start a uwsgi systemd service for graphite-web.
 That's it.

 ### Various internal recipes